FULL TEXT: 'Declaration on Human Fraternity' drafted by Nobel laureates at the Vatican

-(The following is the full text of the Declaration of Human Fraternity, delivered during the first World Meeting on Human Fraternity at Saint Peter’s Square in Vatican City on Saturday, June 10.)
+(The following is the full text of the Declaration on Human Fraternity, delivered during the first World Meeting on Human Fraternity at Saint Peter’s Square in Vatican City on Saturday, June 10.)

 “We are diverse, we are different, we have different cultures and religions, but we are brothers and sisters and we want to live in peace.” – Pope Francis